kamoyl/LaTex_docs/README.md

 # sendbajt story:
-This is a funny short story about some old geeks who have taken care of computer science somewhere in the 80's using mostly phone, whistling and pieces of paper :)
+This is a funny short story about some old geeks who have taken care of computer science somewhere in the 80's using mostly phone, whistling and pieces of paper  :bowtie:
 If you would like to see ready example of it, please do:
 * `<git clone git@github.com:kamoyl/docs.git>`
 * in root of cloned repo, run: `<latexmk sendbajt.tex`>: